git-sim: Visually simulate Git operations in your own repos

 $ git-sim merge dev

-The point in these examples is to enable Git users review these images to ensure that they understand how the reset/merge will impact their local repo before executing the actual
+The point in these examples is to enable Git users review these images to ensure that they understand how the reset/merge will impact their local repo before executing the actual command.

 Furthermore, these visualizations can be animated using the